-This hooded cowl was so fun and easy to make.
-I love knitting in the round.
-Somehow it seems so much easier plus I love the fact that when I knit in the round there are no seams when I am finished.
-How great is that?
+This hooded cowl scarf was so fun and easy to make.
+I love knitting in the round and somehow it seems so much easier.
+I also love the fact that when I knit in the round there are no seams when I'm finished.
+That's what makes this a nice quick knitting project.

 If you are new to circular knitting this pattern is great for you to start with.
-In fact it doesn't get easier than this.
+In fact it doesn't get any easier than this.
+And the nice thing about this pattern is that you can use any kind of yarn to make it.
+I'll show you how

-First you need to know how many stitches per inch you have so....
+It's very simple.
+First you need to know how many stitches per inch you have so you need to knit a gauge swatch.

 Let's say your swatch reads 3 stitches per inch.